Duke of Northumberland's River: Western section

 The western section was constructed during the reign of King Henry VIII of England to augment the flow supplying existing mills and to supply new mills, a source of revenue for the Duke of Northumberland's estate with the further benefit of irrigation for his tenants' fields.
 Most of the local topsoil was quite thin, on fast-draining gravel.
 The dukes and their Somerset-styled forebears were lords of the manor of Isleworth (1547-1554 and from 1594) (Note: The abolition of copyhold by the Law of Property Act 1925 meant the de facto abolition of pecuniary manorial rights) and Twickenham (1538-1541), retaining much of the dwindling agricultural land until the 20th century.
 The family cemented its foothold in Isleworth by acquiring and rebuilding a former grandiose monastery by the Thames there, which had become Syon House in 1594; it remains the family's home in southern England.

 In 1530, a record lists an increase, probably temporary, of 42 labourers working on a new river cut from Longford (probably the Duke of Northumberland's River).

 This section diverts a small proportion of water from the River Colne at Longford, south then eastwards to the River Crane.
 The shallow canal flows through the north of Stanwell, Bedfont and Feltham.
 For a large part of its early course, it flows alongside its younger "twin", the Longford River.
 The first part helped to irrigate fields and orchards of Longford, then those of Heathrow and Stanwell.
 It was diverted west and then south in 1944 when Heathrow Airport was built.
 Both minor "canals" were moved further under the building scheme for Heathrow Terminal 5.
-They skirt the western and southern perimeter of Heathrow Airport then diverge after The Two Bridges, which are bridges of the truck road-bypassed Hatton Road in Bedfont.
+They skirt the western and southern perimeter of Heathrow Airport then diverge after The Two Bridges, on Hatton Road in Bedfont.

-The river is carved east to join the Crane in patchy woodland known as Donkey Wood, by Baber Bridge at the west end of Hounslow Heath.
+The river continues east to join the Crane in patchy woodland known as Donkey Wood, by Baber Bridge at the west end of Hounslow Heath.